jwwisniewski/centos-6.5-lamp-plus/README.md

 additional vhosts HOW-TO
 ------------------------
-1. create new project dir under the public directory, i.e. *public/myproj*
+1. create a new project dir under the public directory, i.e. *public/myproj*
 2. edit the *provision/httpd.conf.add.new.vhost* file by copying the contents of httpd.conf.append and replacing the lines
   1. *DocumentRoot /vagrant/public* to *DocumentRoot /vagrant/public/myproj*
   2. *ServerName localhost* to *ServerName myproj.localhost*
-3. edit your **host's** hosts file and add the new *myproj.localhost* domain
+3. edit your **host's** *hosts file* and add the new *myproj.localhost* domain targeted to 127.0.0.1
 4. run *vagrant reload*
+5. have fun :)